Mouseworld-Lab/NDT-Prototype/README.md

 ## L2S-M

 On the machine where L2S-M will be executed, ensure that both the cluster and L2S-M are up and running.
-Follow the instructions provided in the official repository: [L2S-M GitHub Repository](https://github.com/Networks-it-uc3m/L2S-M/tree/main/deployments).
+Follow the instructions provided in the official repository: [L2S-M](https://github.com/Networks-it-uc3m/L2S-M/tree/main/deployments).

 Once the clusters with KNE and L2S-M are running, you can follow the steps below to create a connection between the two machines: